Not able to get to a live SFMA Level 1, but want to get started?

 The SFMA Level 2 provides a systematic approach to efficiently treating movement dysfunction.

+Motor learning is not the same as strength training.
 Infants develop movement in patterns, not individual muscles.
 They learn to control movements before they progress to a more challenging posture.
-Using the neurodevelopmental perspective – how we learned to move as infants – we have developed a model to guide motor control programming to mimic what we learned in our early years.
+Using the neurodevelopmental perspective - how we learned to move as infants - Functional Movement Systems has developed a model to guide motor control programming to mimic what we learned in our early years.

-When you leave this course, you will be equipped with a motor control reprogramming tool to immediately integrate into your clinical practice.
+When you leave this course, you will have a system to further assess mobility restrictions and will be equipped with a methodology to restore motor control which can immediately integrate into your clinical practice.

 Who should take the SFMA Level 2 course?